athankefalas/swift-toasts/README.md

 .toastPresentationInvalidation([.contextChanged, .presentationDismissed])
 ```

-Alternatively, if it is desired that the active toast presentation is never invalidated the `.never` presentation invalidation can be used instead.
+Alternatively, if it is desired that the active toast presentation never be invalidated, the `.never` presentation invalidation can be used instead.

 ### Interactive Dismissal

 A presented `Toast`, when using one of the standard styles, can be dismissed before its duration has elapsed as a result of a user tapping the content of the toast.
-This behavior can be controlled by using the `toastInteractiveDismissEnabled` modifier.
-A common use case to prevent interactive dismissal, is when using a toast as a loading indicator.
+This behavior can be controlled by using the `toastInteractiveDismissDisabled` modifier.
+A common use case for preventing interactive dismissal is when using a toast as a loading indicator.

 ``` Swift
 // Showing a Toast as a loading indicator HUD.